Do ticks and Lyme disease make you wary of going outdoors this summer?

 How do people contract Lyme disease?

 Blacklegged Ticks cannot fly, but settle in brushy areas until they attach themselves to a passing person or animal.
-The ticks are known to feed on migratory birds and can be
+The ticks are known to feed on migratory birds and can be carried throughout the province.

 Lyme disease is not transmitted from person-to-person; however, dogs and cats can carry Blacklegged Ticks inside and place families at risk of being bitten.